May Myat Noe: Acting career

 Noe started her acting career in 2014.
 She made her acting debut with the multiple Burmese movies and videos namely "Ti Kyat", "Pawa Ma Shu Yay Ma Ku Kyay", "Professor Dr.Seik Phwar", "Charm Series", "Motor and Fan", "Achit Pincin Essay", "Palat Kywat Thwar Tat Achit", "A Phyu Htal Lu Mike Gyi", "Akhar Taw" and "Khyay Kyi Tal".

 Noe is set to co-star with Johnny Strong in the upcoming American film Invincible, to be directed by Daniel Zirilli.

 Her latest projects are, ‘SPIRIT OF FIGHT Season 1’ that was aired in March 2019.
 Her major film that are going to be in theatres in 2020 are ‘25%’, ‘DIARY’ and YURI- The Film.

 Political activities

 Following the 2021 Myanmar coup d'état, May Myat Noe was active in the anti-coup movement through social media.
 She has taken part in the "We Want Justice" three-finger salute movement.
-The movement was launched on social media, and many popular celebrities have joined the movement.
+The movement was launched on social media, and many popular celebrities joined the movement.

 On 4 April 2021, warrants for her arrest were issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.